 Abridged rules (see contest websites for complete rules): One novice and one varsity team per school, competing in separate tournaments.
 Novice teams, consisting only of students in German I and German II who have never competed in Pass auf! before, compete only at the regional level and do not advance to state.
 A team may consist of up to seven players, with no advantaged speakers.
 However, only up to five players may compete in a given round.
 Two teams play head-to-head in each game.
-A game consists of 25 questions - at least five questions from each of the following broad categories: Arts and Letters, Erdkunde, History and Politics, and Odds and Ends (54 = 20), plus an additional five questions from one of the above categories to round out the 25 questions.
-In each category or subcategory in a round there will be questions valued at 10, 20, 30, 40, and 50 points, depending upon difficulty.
+Each game consists of 25 questions, 5 questions each from the following categories: History & Politics, Arts & Letters, Odds & Ends, Erdkunde, and Current Events & Special Topic.
+For each category, there will be 1 question each valued at 10, 20, 30, 40, and 50 points, based upon difficulty.
 Erdkunde will be asked in German and must be answered in German.
-There will also be one 50 point question relating to a specific theme announced each year.
 From the time that a question is read for the first time, the teams have 30 seconds in which to signal.
 After signaling, a team has 30 seconds to confer before beginning to give the answer.
 If a team gives a correct answer, it receives the points designated for the question.
 If the team's answer is not accepted by the moderator, the moderator will reread the question for the opposing team.
 It then has 30 seconds to signal whether it wants to try to answer the question.
 After it signals, it has 30 seconds in which to answer.

-RESEARCH PAPER (Digital Submission Event)
+RESEARCH PAPER (Virtual Event)